-His current creative endeavors are responses to landscape as a material artifact of social and cultural conditions.
+Lowe's current creative endeavors are responses to landscape as a material artifact of social and cultural conditions.
 Drawings and digital photographs are made to document the present time, both in the studio and plein air, paying careful attention to the conditions of a place and to the subtle indicators of human activity.
 Other recent visual work takes the form of three dimensional miniatures and diorama's that address content derived from archival and literary sources while taking on curatorial and museological concerns.
-Written accounts, drawings, etchings and archival photographs are activated as sources for the dioramas which represent places that are now no longer in existence, and actions, incidents and situations that have long since been passed into narrative.
-Strongly calling to mind considerations expressed by Michel Foucault where "fictions function as fact", the nature of truth in the museum is examined and its mechanisms are openly presented.
+Written accounts, drawings, etchings, and archival photographs are activated as sources for the dioramas which represent places that are now no longer in existence, and actions, incidents, and situations that have long since been passed into narrative.
+Strongly calling to mind considerations expressed by Michel Foucault where "fictions function as fact," the nature of truth in the museum is examined and its mechanisms are openly presented.